DataFire/Integrations/integrations/generated/amazonaws_glue/README.md

   * SubnetId [NameString](#namestring)

 ### Predecessor
-* Predecessor `object`: A job run that preceded this one.
+* Predecessor `object`: A job run that was used in the predicate of a conditional trigger that triggered this job run.
   * JobName [NameString](#namestring)
   * RunId [IdString](#idstring)